-- This report is for May 2020. - Trigger components (P8 or P19) were not exceeded during this reporting period, and we are in a standard operation mode.i
+- This report is for June 2020. - Trigger components (P8 or P19) were not exceeded during this reporting period, and we were in a standard operation mode.i

-- The perched water table trigger level (P8) is highly influenced by climatic conditions.
-Regular rainfall throughout May 2020 has resulted in an increase in water levels in the perched water table level (as shown in figure 1). - Update reports are developed in the first week of each month, with the graphs containing data from the previous month. - Monthly reports and extraction rates are available via the web page: www.yoursay.barwonwater.vic.gov.au/anglesea-borefield - The status of the trigger components for this month is summarised below.
+- We moved Anglesea borefield into a standby maintenance mode from 1 July 2020. - Both the perched water table (P8) and the upper eastern view formation (P19) water levels increased through the month of June.
+The water level declined at the control bore (P17) this bore is located in the Salt Creek swampland which is deemed outside the area of influence from operation of the borefield. - The Salt Creek catchment received 28mm less rainfall than the Anglesea Swamp catchment in May.
+The lower rainfall level in Salt Creek catchment has had an impact on the water level at P17 for the month of June. - Update reports are developed in the first week of each month, with the graphs containing data from the previous month. - Monthly reports and extraction rates are available via the web page: www.yoursay.barwonwater.vic.gov.au/anglesea-borefield - The status of the trigger components for this month is summarised below.